bunceandbean/bunceandbean.github.io/docs/about.md

 * Undergraduate Teaching Assistant for CS 18200 (Foundations of Computer Science).
 * Assisting students in learning proofs, logic, set theory, algorithms, graph theory, and the theory of computation.
 * Ran office hours and PSO sessions where I lead students in effectively learning the content.
-* Helped design and faciliate homework problems and extra study materials.
+* Helped design and facilitate homework problems and extra study materials.

 ## `Software Engineering Intern` @ Counterpart _05/2022 - 08/2022_